pplu/perl-lambda-byor/README.md

 TODO
 ====

+Make bootstrap include '/var/task/lib' so the libs in your project directory are usable from the lambda function

+automatically encode the return value from the function to JSON? (should it be overridable?)

+Adaptor for ALB incoming message format to Plack environment

 Follow all the Processing Tasks in [custom runtimes section](https://docs.aws.amazon.com/lambda/latest/dg/runtimes-custom.html)

 Handle errors in compilation phase of the Lambda function